What Records Do I Need to Put Together a Case?

 - A log of missed work hours or income as a result of your injury

-Finally, a letter summarizing the evidence and the events of the accident will be very useful to have on hand.
+Finally, a letter summarizing the evidence and the events of the accident may be very useful to have on hand.
 Try to write an account of what happened as soon as you can after you have been injured so that you do not forget any important details.
-By organizing all the information relevant to your case, it will be much easier for you and your lawyer to work together to make a claim that will succeed in getting you compensation for your losses.
+By organizing all the information relevant to your case, it will be much easier for you and your lawyer to work together to make a claim that may succeed in getting you compensation for your losses.